 Examples of mountain glaciers in Iceland:

-Eiríksjökull - is located in the northeastern part of Iceland, right in the middle of the Hallmundarhraun lava field.
-The Eiríksjökull glacier forms Iceland's biggest table mountain with a glacier shield.
-Climbing the Eiríksjökull creates a real challenge even for experienced hikers.
+Located in the northeastern part of Iceland, Eiríksjökull can be found right in the middle of the Hallmundarhraun lava field.
+The Eiríksjökull Glacier forms Iceland's biggest table mountain with a glacier shield.
+Climbing Eiríksjökull creates a real challenge even for experienced hikers.

-Glaciers are often compared to rivers, and they are an especially apt reference to valley glaciers.
+Glaciers are often compared to rivers, a particularly apt comparison to valley glaciers.
 These bodies of ice glide down valleys and can stretch for hundreds of miles.
 Some locals describe their shape as tongue-like as they twist and turn their way down the valley.

 Valley glaciers can flow down beyond the snow line and sometimes even reach sea level.
 When one flows far enough to reach the ocean, it’s often called a “tidewater glacier.”
 These can then become the origin of icebergs at sea, where they can continue their journey for centuries under the right conditions.